-Dr. Lambright’s clinical practice focuses on all facets of general thoracic surgery.
-He is particularly interested in lung transplantation, surgery relative to lung failure, and pulmonary malignancies.
-He is experienced in minimally invasive techniques, as well as complex procedures involving the chest wall.
+Dr. Eric S. Lambright is a thoracic surgeon with interests in pulmonary malignancies, lung transplantation, lung failure surgery and minimally invasive surgeries such as VATS.
+In addition to his experience in minimally invasive techniques, he is well-versed in complex procedures involving the chest wall.
 His most commonly performed procedures include lung transplants, lung biopsies, thoracoscopy, and removal procedures on the lungs and pleura.

 Dr. Lambright joined the Vanderbilt faculty in 2004 and serves as the Chief of Thoracic surgery at the Veterans Affairs Medical Center in Nashville, Tennessee and was appointed as the Surgical Director of Lung Transplantation in 2007.
 He is also affiliated with Tennessee Valley Healthcare System-Nashville.